 At least 1,300 military veterans are buried here, including several hundred who died of wounds or disease in and around Richmond during the Civil War.
 Also, more than 400 veterans of the War of 1812 can she found at Shockoe Hill -- perhaps more than any cemetery in the country.
 For interesting and timely items related to the soldiers and sailors interred here, visit Shockoe Hill Soldiers: Their Stories and Service on Facebook.

-You can also discover some of the approximately 30,000 residents of Shockoe Hill Cemetery at FindaGrave
+You can discover more of the approximately 22,000 "residents" of Shockoe Hill Cemetery at FindaGrave.

 Note that many graves do not have markers.
-Some graves never had markers, some have been lost or destroyed over time, some have receded into the ground and are slowly being found and recovered through our efforts.
+Many never were marked, while others have been lost or destroyed over time, and others have receded into the ground -- in fact, one of our primary projects is finding and raising such markers.

 To assist you in locating grave locations we have included a plat map.
-Clicking on this link will present a small map image.
+This link will present a small map image.
 By clicking on the small image you can then expand the image on your smart device or scroll left/right/up/down on your PC.

 Also, Richmond Cemeteries is an excellent source of information on this and other historic cemeteries in the area.